 Introduction

 Hidden hunger, also known as micronutrient deficiencies, has been said to affect more than 2 billion individuals worldwide (1).
 Micronutrient deficiencies can contribute to poor growth, intellectual impairment, and increased risk of morbidity and mortality (2).
-Micronutrient intervention programs, such as large-scale fortification and supplementation, are available to address this burden.
+Nutrition-specific intervention programs, such as large-scale fortification and supplementation, are available to address this burden.
 To justify, plan, and manage successful micronutrient intervention programs, a broad range of information is needed, such as data on food availability, food and nutrient intake, micronutrient status, and intervention program coverage.
-Of these, analyses of micronutrient biomarkers are the most essential, as these data are the only possible method to determine the prevalence of distribution of micronutrient deficiencies (3).
+Of these, assessment and analyses of micronutrient biomarkers are essential, as these data are the only possible method to determine the prevalence of distribution of micronutrient deficiencies (3).

 The 2017 Global Nutrition Report (GNR) proposed a “nutrition data revolution”, calling for “better use of data that is collected to create a more responsive information system” for policy decision-making (3).
-This revolution does not only apply to low- and middle- income countries (LMICs), but is also pertinent to high-income countries, where there is likewise a need to address micronutrient deficiencies in certain groups such as iron deficiencies in pregnant women.
+This revolution does not only apply to low- and middle- income countries (LMICs), but is also pertinent to high-income countries, where there is likewise a need to address micronutrient deficiencies in certain groups such as iron deficiency in pregnant women.
 During the nutrition data revolution, a “nutrition data value chain” was introduced, which has five critical processes – data prioritization, creation and collection, curation, analysis, interpretation/recommendation, and decision-making (4,5).
 To date, enormous effort has been spent overcoming the early challenges in this chain, data prioritization, collection, curation, and lab analysis (6–8).
-The recently published Micronutrient Survey Manual & Toolkit provides comprehensive information on planning a national micronutrient survey (6); and the Hemoglobin Measurement Laboratory Protocol outlined the standard laboratory method for obtaining accurate results of hemoglobin in population surveys (7).
-Even though these guidelines provide recommendation on data analysis and presentation, little has been achieved in streamlining the analysis of micronutrient biomarker data.
+The recently published Micronutrient Survey Manual & Toolkit provides comprehensive information on planning a national micronutrient survey (6); and the Hemoglobin Measurement Laboratory Protocol outlined the standard laboratory methods for obtaining accurate results of hemoglobin in population surveys (7).
+Even though these guidelines provide recommendation on data analysis and interpretation of results, little has been achieved in streamlining the analysis of micronutrient biomarker data.
 Analysis of micronutrient biomarkers still requires intermediate knowledge of statistics (e.g., analysis of surveys with complex design), high-level of proficiency in computer coding, and a deep understanding of the biological bases of micronutrient biomarkers (e.g., the mechanism of how inflammation influences micronutrient biomarkers) (9).
-Due to the complex nature of micronutrient data, organizations need to hire senior statisticians with a specialization in micronutrient data, who might not always be available.
+Due to the complex nature of micronutrient data, organizations may need to hire statisticians with a specialization in micronutrient data, who might not always be available.
 Alternatively, organizations need to invest in building this capacity in their analysts; however, the time lag may result in lost opportunities to make micronutrient biomarker data available during critical decision-making periods.